 It’s time to get the facts straight.
-2017 was a tough year for consumers and businesses alike in relation to data breaches.
+It’s been a few tough years for consumers and businesses alike in relation to data breaches.
 From the Equifax, Yahoo and Deloitte data breach and the NotPetya and WannaCry malware attacks, there wasn’t much room left for breathing.
 It’s time to start thinking seriously about data security.

 Don’t Be Alarmed